 This section of the trip report deals only with the seat and suite.
-Food, service, and shower to come.
+Food, service, and shower are covered in links above.

 Auckland (AKL) – Sydney (SYD)